Behind the Blog

 In the interview portion, we have asked participants to expose their vulnerabilities, to tell us their stories and recount their struggles and triumphs in Japan in a largely self-guided exercise.
 Be it a fond memory or an anecdote that symbolizes what people living outside might not understand about the reality of being black in Japan, we graciously catalogue these stories and publish them for the world to hear.

 In recent years, there have been a handful of highly publicized incidents that have piqued curiosity and hinted at the tenuous and relationship between Japan and blackness.
 Ariana Miyamoto’s Miss Universe Japan 2015 victory, which was largely celebrated abroad, was met domestically with contempt.
-In recent memory, there were two blackface scandals: the first occurring in 2015 (Momoiro Clover Z) and the second taking place in 2017 (Masatoshi Hamada's New Year's Eve Eddie Murphy sketch) that drew international interest.
+In recent memory, there were two blackface scandals: the first in 2015 (Momoiro Clover Z) and the second 2017 (Masatoshi Hamada's New Year's Eve Eddie Murphy sketch) that drew international interest.

-Against all odds, by some stroke of fortuity or fortitude, at any given time an estimated 25,000 Black people reside this small island country in the Pacific.
+Yet, by some stroke of fortuity or fortitude, at any given time an estimated 25,000 Black people reside this small island country in the Pacific.

 We don’t have a particular agenda with this initiative; merely the desire to give people a platform to have a voice and speak their truth.